MSc Civil Engineering

 What you’ll study

-In addition to the compulsory modules, you will take optional modules (60 credits from List A plus 30 credits from List A or B).
-You can select optional modules at your choice for a general Civil Engineering curriculum, we have a wide choice of optional modules.
-You can also select modules belonging to one of the two pathways, ‘Sustainable Structural and Geotechnical Design’ or ‘Sustainable Water and Environmental Management’.
+You can also select one of the two pathways, 'Sustainable Structural and Geotechnical Design' or ‘Sustainable Water and Environmental Management’ (see Course Content).
 The pathway enables access to the industry-led design project and application to MSc dissertation co-supervised by industry.

 Following successful completion of the taught component, you’ll undertake a dissertation.